 In short, once issued with an architecture design brief the document should be used as a check list and point reference throughout the whole design and construction process to ensure that the end product (the building) meets the clients requirements.

 However to do this, the briefing document firstly needs to be broken down and analysed to ensure that you fully understand what is being asked of you.

-So go through paragraph by paragraph and create subcategories for the site, programme, client, and building typology, highlighting the areas that can be used to help develop the project, areas of importance, areas that need clarity, and the general deliverables for the project.
+So go through paragraph by paragraph and create subcategories for the site, program, client, and building typology, highlighting the areas that can be used to help develop the project, areas of importance, areas that need clarity, and the general deliverable’s for the scheme.

-As architecture students, there will also be a list of what the project outcomes should be, and what you will be required to present in order to demonstrate you have grasped the project and successfully passed.
+As architecture students, there will also be a list of what the assignments or units outcomes should be, and what you will be required to present in order to demonstrate you have grasped the final project and successfully passed.

-Special attention should be made to the number and type of drawings and documents required … the design brief is there to help and guide you through the project, and should always be by your side.
+Special attention should be made to the number and type of drawings and documents required … the brief is there to help and guide you through the exercise, and should always be by your side.

 Before any physical writing can take place however, the site must first be selected and this may involve visiting a number of potential locations before one can be chosen.